hongjisung/DataStructure/README.md

 This is distributed to npm as 'js_dsal'
 This Library is used for https://hongjisung.github.io/JS_DataStructure_Visualization/

+User can make functional method to use it as functional by using copy method.
+Just add 3 line function to prototype for make functional method.

 ### **Document Homeage** [Go Document](https://hongjisung.github.io/DataStructure/)
 ### **Homepage Address** [Go HomePage](https://hongjisung.github.io/JS_DataStructure_Visualization/)